denoland/std/collections/README.md

 # windowed

-Generates sliding views of the given collection of the given size and returns a new collection containing all of them.
+Generates sliding views of the given array of the given size and returns a new array containing all of them.

 If step is set, each window will start that many elements after the last window's start.
 (Default: 1)